jjohnson789/TurtleDraw/README.md

 # TurtleDraw
-Jaylen Johnson
-jaylenqjohnson@lewisu.edu
-Turtle Draw
-Credit to Professor Pogue and Dr. Klump
+By: Jaylen Johnson Email: jaylenqjohnson@lewisu.edu Program: Turtle Draw Credit: Professor Pogue and Dr. Klump.
 All required files are inlcuded.
 Press Enter to begin the program.